todogroup/todogroup.org/content/en/guides/management-tools.md

 That’s where specialized, automated tools often need to be built to handle tasks such as onboarding, offboarding, enforcing security policies and giving developers request access to repositories.

 Microsoft responded to its own unique requirements by building its own tools to handle many such tasks to streamline and improve its open source program.
-Microsoft has a [healthy presence on GitHub,](https://github.com/Microsoft) with some 1,345 repositories and involving about 3,580 developers to date.
+Microsoft has a [healthy presence on GitHub,](https://github.com/Microsoft) with over 4,000 repositories and involving more than 4,500 developers to date.

 > “That management of your GitHub presence is something that as you scale, it becomes important.
 You get a GitHub organization, which is a collection of repositories, and then you get members and you have teams.
 Managing all of that stuff becomes a little bit complicated, especially if it starts to scale out to hundreds of repositories, hundreds of people and multiple organizations on GitHub.” – [Jeff McAffer](https://twitter.com/jeffmcaffer), Director of the Open Source Programs Office at Microsoft